Do you use YouTube Analytics?

 The impressions click-through rate measures your video’s ability to entice people to click on your video to watch it.

 A high click-through rate means that you have a good title and thumbnail, and the topic resonated with people browsing on YouTube.

 Now, let’s look at a common pitfall.

-Say that you have a high click-through rate leading to plenty of views, but your average view duration is low.
+Say you have a high click-through rate leading to plenty of views, but your average view duration is low.

 This is bad.

 It means that your video caught people’s attention, but couldn’t hold it.
 You’ll find this often happens with clickbait videos.

 If this happens to one of your videos, review your title and thumbnail, as they could be misleading.

 The last thing you want to do is mislead viewers.

 7. Card click-through rates